kyverno/kyverno/documentation/writing-policies-validate.md

 There is no operator for `equals` as providing a field value in the pattern requires equality to the value.

 ## Example
+The next rule prevents the creation of Deployment, StatefuleSet and DaemonSet resources without label 'app' in selector:
 ````yaml

 apiVersion : kyverno.io/v1alpha1